 Rules for the use of the present perfect differ slightly in British and American English.
 Researchers have also found that among American English writers, sometimes individual preferences dictate whether the simple past or the present perfect is used.
 In other words, one American English writer may choose the simple past in a place where another American English writer may choose the present perfect.

 Keep in mind, however, that the simple past is used for a completed action.
-It often is used with signal words such as yesterday, last week, 1 year ago, or in 2015 to indicate the specific time in the past when the action took place.
+It often is used with signal words or phrases such as "yesterday," "last week," "1 year ago," or "in 2015" to indicate the specific time in the past when the action took place.

 The present perfect focuses more on an action that occurred without focusing on the specific time it happened.
 Note that the specific time is not given, just that the action has occurred.